Downtown Cleveland: North Coast Harbor

-Home to the Rock and Roll Hall of Fame and Museum, Great Lakes Science Center, FirstEnergy Stadium, Steamship William G. Mather Maritime Museum and the USS Cod, North Coast Harbor is the tourist district of downtown Cleveland.
+Home to the Rock and Roll Hall of Fame and Museum, Great Lakes Science Center, Huntington Bank Field, Steamship William G. Mather Maritime Museum and the USS Cod, North Coast Harbor is the tourist district of downtown Cleveland.
 The North Coast District is home to the city's port, although there are long-term plans to move the port west of the river and open up the area for housing and lakefront development.
-North Coast is also the former home of Cleveland Stadium.
-Cleveland Stadium was torn down after the former Cleveland Browns franchise left the city in 1995, and was replaced with FirstEnergy Stadium, which serves as the home of the reborn NFL football franchise.
+North Coast is also the former home of Cleveland Stadium, which served as a home field for the Cleveland Indians of Major League Baseball until 1993 and of the Cleveland Browns of the National Football League (NFL) until 1995.
+Cleveland Stadium was torn down in late 1996 as part of the Cleveland Browns relocation controversy, and was replaced with Huntington Bank Field, which serves as the home of the NFL franchise.
 Cleveland Burke Lakefront Airport is located east of the Rock Hall, and serves as a commuter and business airport that reduces small aircraft traffic at the larger Cleveland Hopkins International Airport, located southwest of downtown.
 The district fronts Lake Erie on the north and also includes Voinovich Park and a fishing pier.
 Plans for the city's lakefront include adding thousands of housing units, retail shops, a marina, and other amenities to North Coast Harbor.